Expenditure Processing

 ii.
 Electronic Signatures/Approvals

 iii.
-Additional Authorization (One-Up Signature) Policy
+Additional Authorization (One-Up Authorizaton) Policy

 iv.
 Criteria for Determining the Allowability of Expenditures